-Mumbai City to retire jersey No. 29 as Bipin Singh departs - www.lokmattimes.com
+Mumbai City to retire jersey no. 29 as Bipin Singh departs - www.lokmattimes.com

-Mumbai, May 31 Mumbai City confirmed the departure of Bipin Singh after his contract expires on May 31. ...
+Mumbai (Maharashtra) [India], May 31 : Mumbai City confirms the departure of Bipin Singh after his contract expires on ...

-Mumbai, May 31 Mumbai City confirmed the departure of Bipin Singh after his contract expires on May 31.
-In recognition of his immense contribution to the club, Mumbai City will retire his jersey number 29.
+Mumbai (Maharashtra) [India], May 31 : Mumbai City confirms the departure of Bipin Singh after his contract expires on May 31.
+In recognition of his immense contribution to the club, Mumbai City will retire his jersey number 29, according to a release from Mumbai City FC.

-The winger from Manipur joined the Islanders in 2018 following stints with Shillong Lajong and ATK and went on to become one of the most crucial figures in the club’s history.
-During his time with Mumbai City, Bipin won two Indian Super League Cups and two Indian Super League Shields, playing a pivotal role for the club over the years gone by.
+The winger from Manipur joined the Islanders in 2018 following stints with Shillong Lajong and ATK and went on to become one of the most crucial figures in the club's history.
+During his time with Mumbai City, Bipin won two Indian Super League Cups and two Indian Super League Shields, playing a pivotal role for the club over the years.

 He was a key member of the team's historic 2020-21 campaign, where Mumbai became the first side to win both the ISL Cup and Shield in the same season.
 His stunning match-winning goal in the final against ATK Mohun Bagan remains one of the most memorable moments in ISL history.
 Bipin clinched his second ISL Cup in the 2023-24 season, making a decisive impact in the final with a stunning goal, having also been part of the squad that secured the League Shield in 2022-23.